-You can find DocPro's template disciplinary procedure here: https://docpro.com/doc1882/disciplinary-policy-employer-employee
+You can find our customisable template disciplinary procedure here.

 Employers should include grievance procedures in their staff handbooks, outlining the procedures an employee should go through if they feel they have been unfairly or unjustly dealt with at the workplace or in disciplinary proceedings.

-Grievance procedures should state who to approach with such a complaint, how to lodge a complaint and the procedure to appeal any initial decision.
+Grievance procedures should state who to approach with the complaint, how to complain and the procedures for appealing initial decisions.

-Handbooks should include a sick leave policy.
-It should state the procedures an employee is to follow if they are suffering from illness.
-Provisions describing when sick pay will be offered should also be included.
+Handbooks must include a sick leave policy.
+It should state the procedures an employee must follow if they are suffering from illness.
+Provisions describing if/when sick pay will be offered should also be included.

-You can find DocPro's template sick leave policy here: https://docpro.com/doc1807/leave-policy-sick-leave-policy
+You can find our template for a sick leave policy here.

 Employers often specify their pension arrangements in the staff handbook.
-This section should specify which, if any, pension schemes employees are given access to and information on how to enrol oneself to benefit from them.
+This section should set out which, if any, pension schemes employees are given access to and how they can enroll themselves in them.

-An employer should include a health and safety policy concerning its employees and company more generally.
+An employer should include a health and safety policy concerning its employees and company.

 Typical items covered in a health and safety policy include procedures to follow in case of minor accidents, serious accidents, or a fire in the workplace.
-Additionally, companies often include smoking policies and alcohol and drug policies as part of their health and safety policy as well.
+Companies also often include smoking, alcohol, and drug policies as part of their health and safety policy.

-You can find DocPro's template health and safety statement here: https://docpro.com/doc1712/health-and-safety-policy-employer-employee
+You can find our template health and safety statement here.

-There are many policies and procedures that employers should include in their staff handbooks for best practice.
-These include:
+While these policies and procedures are not mandatory per se, employers should still consider including the following in their staff handbooks for best practice:

 Employers should include a corruption/bribery policy in their staff handbooks.

-Many of these laws hold companies liable for the criminal offence of bribery if any of the company’s employees make a bribe for the purposes of obtaining/retaining business for the company.
+Many of these laws hold companies liable for the criminal offence of bribery if any of the company’s employees make a bribe to obtain/retain business for the company.
 Many, however, such as the Bribery Act, create a defence for companies if they can show they have adequate procedures to prevent such bribery.

-Employers, by including a bribery/corruption policy in their staff handbooks can, thereby, achieve two things.
-Firstly, they can clearly convey to employees that bribery is unacceptable in the course of their employment.
-Secondly, even if bribery does occur, using the policy, the company might be able to argue that they have taken adequate procedures to prevent the bribery and defend itself from bribery allegations.
+By including a bribery/corruption policy in their staff handbooks, employers can achieve two things.
+Firstly, they can convey to employees that bribery is unacceptable in the course of their employment.
+Secondly, if bribery does occur, with the policy, the company might be able to argue that they have taken the necessary steps to prevent bribery to defend itself from bribery allegations.

-An equality policy or equal employment policy is not required by law.
-It is, however, good practice to include one in a staff handbook.
+An equality policy or equal employment policy is not required by law, but it is still good practice to include one in a staff handbook.

-Including an equality policy is good practice because it can help employers avoid liability if they are the subject of a lawsuit for discriminatory treatment allegedly committed against an employee.
-In certain jurisdictions, such as England & Wales, having an employment policy is often influential evidence in determining whether discrimination has occurred, and can even establish a defence in some cases to discrimination altogether.
+Including an equality policy is good practice because it can help employers avoid liability if they are the subject of a lawsuit for discriminatory treatment committed against an employee.
+In certain jurisdictions, such as England & Wales, having an employment policy can serve as evidence whilst determining whether discrimination has occurred, and may even establish a defence against discrimination altogether.